What is osteosarcoma?

 - Post-radiation: a tumor that starts in a bone that had once received radiation therapy

 Intermediate-grade osteosarcomas: These uncommon tumors fall in between high-grade and low-grade osteosarcomas.
-(They are treated as if they are low-grade osteosarcomas.)
+(They are usually treated as if they are low-grade osteosarcomas.)

 - Periosteal (juxtacortical intermediate grade)